gege13007/Amazfit-Stratos-GPS-locator/README.md

 <center><img src="/3-wpt-liste.jpg" alt="liste waypoint gps menu"/></center>

-In radar operation - the distance displayed on the center - the compass and direction rotates when you move.
+In radar operation - the time & distance & altitude are displayed on the center - the compass and direction rotates when you move.

 <center><img src="/5-scann.jpg" alt="gps radar stratos 2"/></center>